Home / Practice Resources / Continuing Competence / Competence Program Manual

 3. ANALYZE

 After completing and getting proof of your learning activities, you record the results of your learning activities through a reflective statement.
 We call this a results statement.
-To help you analyze the results of your learning, answer either of these questions:
+To help you analyze the results of your learning, answer both of these:

-- What can I do as a result of completing this Learning Objective?
+- Tell us how the learning impacted or enhanced your dental assisting practice.
+What can you do because of completing this Learning Objective?

 Follow our Assess Achieve Analyze steps for a simple way to approach your annual CCP requirements.